-- Creating art is a HUGE part of our family’s life, and Sarah is a key part of that.
-She’s got her own portfolio, has taken part in several gallery shows, including at least one adult juried show, and has won first place in our local art festival for her age group for the past several years.
-(Next year, she competes against me in the adult category, so I’m nervous!)
+- Creating art is a HUGE part of our family’s life, and Ashar is a key part of that.
+He’s got his own portfolio, has taken part in several gallery shows, including at least one adult juried show, and has won first place in our local art festival for his age group for the past several years.
+(Next year, he competes against me in the adult category, so I’m nervous!)

-- In addition to making and showing her work, Sarah’s been giving handmade gifts, and recently started to explore selling prints and originals, which is a pretty great first job for a high-schooler.
+- In addition to making and showing his work, Ashar’s been giving handmade gifts, and recently started to explore selling prints and originals, which is a pretty great first job for a high-schooler.